ReadyResearchers-2023-24/plexity/README.md

 ## Running `plexity`

-After cloning this Git repository onto your device, navigate to the `plexity` directory within your preferred terminal.
+After cloning this Git repository onto your device, navigate to the inner `plexity` directory within your preferred terminal.
 From there, run the following command:

 ```
 cargo run -- data/python/hello-world.py python